The Ultimate Guide to Cabinet Refacing vs Painting Cost

 Cabinet Painting: What It Is

-1. Removing the drawers and sending them to a professional paint shop to be painted in a booth.
+First, they’ll take out the drawers and send them off to a specialized paint shop where they’ll be painted in a controlled booth.

 Cost Breakdown: Cabinet Refacing vs Painting